jacklandrin/OnlySwitch/README.md

 ## About hiding new Macbook Notch

 The Hide notch switch only shows on the built-in display of M1 Pro/Max Macbook Pro.
-The switch just controls the current desktop, not for all work desktops.
+The switch just controls the current desktop, not all work desktops.
 Now, the Hide notch switch supports dynamic wallpaper, just the processing takes a much longer time.
 <p align="center">
 <img alt="Sits in the status bar" src="http://www.jacklandrin.com/wp-content/uploads/2021/12/hidenotch.png" width="60%" align="center" />